B2B keyword research is broken. Here’s how I plan to fix it.

 Note: ContentSage is currently in prototype form, so it’s functional — but not pretty.
 I’ll add more screenshots to this post once our designer has had some time with the tool.

-The crux of this new approach is completely inverting the order of operations of old, busted B2B keyword research.
-(Which is why I’m tentatively calling this “inverse keyword research.”
-Let me know if you can think of something more catchy. 🤷♂️)
+The crux of ContentSage’s new approach is completely inverting the order of operations of old, busted B2B keyword research.
+Which is why I’m calling it “inverse keyword research.”

 The old, busted method is to: